FLIR/iis_firefly_image_classifier/README.md

 Once TensorBoard is running, navigate your web browser to http://localhost:6006

 ### Export and Freeze Graph

-Saves out a GraphDef containing the architecture with your pretrained checkpoints.
-Run export_freeze_inference_graph to get a frozen graph (.pb) file.
-By default when you run the training script the script will automatically export and freeze functions and generate a frozen graph under your the following directory `./project_dir/<project name>/experiments/<experiment name>/train`.
+ The training script will automatically call the export and freeze functions and generate a frozen graph under your the following directory `./project_dir/<project name>/experiments/<experiment name>/train`.
+Alternatively, you can run the `export_freeze_inference_graph.py` script which will generate the frozen graph (`<dataset_name>_<model_name>_frozen.pb`).

-By default the `--checkpoint_path` flag will point to the following directory `./project_dir/<project name>/experiments/<experiment name>/train` and will select the latest saved checkpoint in that directory.
-Optionally, you call also specify the `--checkpoint_path` flag,  which should point to the directory where the training job checkpoints are stored.
+Similarly, by default the script will monitor for new checkpoints on the most recent experiment train folder (i.e.`./project_dir/<project name>/experiments/<experiment name>/train`).
+Alternatively, you can input a specific experiment name or folder to monitor with `--experiment_name` and `--checkpoint_path` flags, respectively.

 Below command is an example for exporting and freezing the latest trained checkpoint for our flowers classifier.
 We set the following input arguments
-- `--experiment_name`: Set experiment name directory load trained checkpoints from and save event predictions to (default will select `experiment_#` the latest folder with the highest number)
+- `--experiment_name`: Set experiment name directory load trained checkpoints from and save event logfiles to (default script will select the most recent folder, `experiment_#` folder with the highest index )
-- `--model_name`: Set the model architecture used to mobilenet_v1_025 (default mobilenet_v1).
+- `--model_name`: Set the model architecture to mobilenet_v1_025 (default mobilenet_v1).
 This has to be the same as the training.

 ```bash
 python export_freeze_inference_graph.py \